 What is Inflammatory Eye Disease?

-Inflammation can affect any part of the eye.
-Most commonly, the vascular layers of the eye are affected; the iris, ciliary body and choroid which are collectively called the "Uvea".
-Inflammation in these structures is called "Uveitis".
+Inflammation can affect any art of the eye.
+Most commonly, the vascular layers of the eye are affected; the iris, ciliary body and choirod, which are collectively called ‘Uvea.’
+Inflammation in these structures is called ‘Uveitis.’
 Ocular inflammation can occur in association with a general systemic condition, infection or injury.
 However, often no cause is found.
-Signs and symptoms of Uveitis vary depending on the type of Uveitis and include:
+Signs and symptoms of Uveitis can include:

 - eye redness